 The Master of Science degree is the entry-level credential for national certification as a speech-language pathologist.
 The curriculum focuses on all types of communication disorders, clinical and professional issues, and research.
 You will be involved in research related to clinical solutions to communication disorders.

 As a graduate student, you usually take four semesters and a summer term to complete the degree and gain clinical experiences through the on-campus Herndon Clinic and its affiliated sites locally.
 You will complete your Masters degree program with off-campus externships at educational and medical sites.

 Learn more about your Master of Science in Speech-Language Pathology program, including the program of study, admission requirements, clinical sites and more.

-View student outcome data for formative assessment which includes academic and clinical assessments of students throughout their program of graduate study.
+View student outcome data for summative assessment (Praxis pass rates, degree completion rates, and employment rates following graduation) and formative assessment which includes academic and clinical assessments of students throughout their program of graduate study.